Dr. Robyn Gibboney

 Following a move to Memphis, TN in 2003, Robyn worked in development at the Women’s Foundation for a Greater Memphis and Rhodes College.
 At Rhodes she worked with a team to fund student enrichment opportunities, professorships and scholarships.
 She started her consulting company, Gibb’s Grants & Consulting, in 2011.
 From 2012 to 2020, Robyn served as Director of Grants for Cincinnati Museum Center (CMC).
 There she was part of a multi-faceted team working on an $85 million comprehensive campaign.
 She led grant efforts to raise and manage operating support, endowment and funds for new permanent exhibits in recently restored Union Terminal.
 Her work secured grants from private foundations and corporations, both local and national.
 She also wrote an unprecedented number of successful applications for large state and federal grants to CMC.

-Robyn is passionate about partnering with colleagues and clients to accomplish their goals.
-She strives to promote diversity, equity and inclusion in all aspects of her life.
+Robyn has been an active member of the Grant Professionals Association, having served as president of two chapters (Mid-South and Greater Cincinnati).
+She earned her Grant Professional Certification (GPC) in 2014.
+Passionate about partnering with colleagues and clients to accomplish their goals. she strives to promote diversity, equity and inclusion in all aspects of her life.
 In her spare time she enjoys tennis, gardening, cooking, traveling and spending time with her husband, three grown children and six grandchildren.